Ranjitmuniyappan/FrontendAndBackend-start-in-one-command/README.md

             npm install concurrently --save-dev

-        - That's all now update you backend project's package.json file "server.js" as a start file into script.
+        - That's all now update your backend project's package.json file "server.js" as a start file at script.